End-of-Eternity/tennisdata/README.md

 Full documentation for the API is served at http://localhost:8000/docs whilst the app is running.
 Example files can be found in ./testfiles

-## Issues

-- Imported data is not sanity checked, which can corrupt the database (see database.py:123)
-- Simple ID assignment breaks when using upload_data(replace=False) (see database.py:124)

 ## Specification, and Comments

 You've been asked to import data from the [tennis-data](http://tennis-data.co.uk) website.
 The project should use python and provide: